banisterious/obsidian-oneirometrics/docs/assets/templates/documentation-style-guide.md

   - Use "Phase 1: Initial Implementation" instead of "July 2025: Initial Implementation"
   - Structure timelines as dependency relationships rather than calendar dates
   - Example: "Worker prototype development → CSS optimization → Multi-day selection → Performance testing"
+- **Contemporaneous Updates and Drafts (Session-Specific Dates):**
+    - This guideline applies when adding content that reflects an update as of a specific working session, such as drafting changelog entries, version notes, meeting summaries, or recording progress updates directly within documentation (whether by a human author or an AI assistant).
+    - **Prioritize Provided Session Date:** Utilize the specific date explicitly provided or established for that working session (e.g., if an author or assistant is operating under the context of "Today is YYYY-MM-DD" for that session's work).
+This session-provided date is the authoritative source for these contemporaneous timestamps.
+    - **Application:** Use this date for any documentation content generated or modified during the session that requires a timestamp to reflect its "as-of" status (e.g., "Progress as of YYYY-MM-DD," or dating a new entry in a list of updates).
+    - **Date Formatting:** Unless otherwise specified by this style guide for a particular document type, format these dates as YYYY-MM-DD.
+    - **Fallback for Missing Session Date:** If a timestamp for such an update is contextually necessary but no specific date has been provided or established for the working session:
+        - Insert a clear placeholder (e.g., `[Date: YYYY-MM-DD]`, `[Confirm Date for this update]`, or `[Timestamp]`) and ensure the item is flagged for review to insert the correct date.
+        - Avoid inventing dates or using ambiguous terms like "today," "now," or "current," which lose their meaning outside the specific context of the working session.
+The goal is an explicit date tied to the information.

 ## 15. Documentation Templates